 There are several different ways you can hike the Zion Narrows.
 You can hike it as a quick day hike from the bottom-up or you can hike the entire length of the Narrows from the top-down.
 From the top-down, it can be done as a two day backpacking trip or as a very long and challenging one-day hike.

-We hiked the Narrows from the top-down as a day hike in October 2018.
+We hiked the Narrows top-down as a day hike.
 It was an epic day and one of our favorite hiking experiences of all time.
 To experience the raw beauty of this place, walk for miles in the Virgin River, and watch as the canyon walls steadily grew up around us, was unforgettable.

 If you are looking for a hike that will astound you, test your limits, and give you a greater appreciation for the beauty of the American Southwest, the Zion Narrows is perfect for you.